bbauska/ibm-intermediate-web-dev/README.md

 meaning and context of the content.
 This is done using website structure, SEO keywords, title optimizations, headings, internal links, image SEO, structured data markup, and other techniques.
-When done correctly, on-page SEO will improve a website\'s or blog\'s usability and credibility.
+When done correctly, on-page SEO will improve a website&apos;s or blog&apos;s usability and credibility.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">